lamdu/lamdu/README.md

 We have just expressed the golden ratio.
 To save it and give it a name, select the entire expression from the prompt by repeatedly pressing **shift+left**.
-Press 'x' to extract the code into a new definition.
+Press Ctrl-X to extract the code into a new definition.
-Notice the "x" took us away from the prompt and put us below it.
+Notice the Ctrl-X took us away from the prompt and put us below it.
 Type "**`golden`**" and **escape**.
 The escape takes you out of "name editing" mode and puts you back into "selection" mode.